magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-5.md

 ### Branding and style changes

-The Admin has been updated to align with Adobe’s branch strategy.
+The Admin has been updated to align with Adobe’s brand strategy.
 Changes affect headers, footers, data grid color updates, and navigation elements.

 ### B2B